-To begin understanding the science of prevention, let’s first consider a common scenario that unfolds frequently throughout our community.
+To begin understanding the science of prevention, consider a common scenario.
 Two underage teenagers decide to try alcohol for the first time by stealing a couple bottles from their parents’ liquor cabinet.
-Both teens are around the same age, have similar body composition and family background, and have chosen to make the same poor decision.
+Both are around the same age, have similar body composition and family background, and have chosen to make the same poor decision.
 The end result for each of them, however, is completely different.
 Teen A feels disconnected, nauseous and complains of a severe headache the next day.
 Teen B feels great, experiences no unpleasant physical symptoms and is interested in trying a little more next time.

 What is the difference between Teen A and Teen B?
 The answer lies in their individual abilities to process chemicals like alcohol, which was inherited through the genetics of their parents.
 Teen A was born with a built-in protection from addiction; her body responded adversely to the chemical.
 Why would she want to feel that way again?
 Teen B, on the other hand, was born with a genetic predisposition that places her at a higher risk for addiction.
 As prevention specialists, we must consider not only genetics but also other individual risk factors for addiction, which include childhood trauma, physical/sexual abuse, favorable parental attitudes towards substance use, academic failure, and poor neighborhood attachment, among others.